-- Do you really want to take this course ? - Involves significant amount of work and time - Easier electives are available in your final year - Requires - If you're staying, welcome on board! - This is the seventh time this course is being offered (sixth time I'm offerring it) - Significant changes this time based on feedback from previous years - So please feel free to give us suggestions for improvement (these are actively encouraged) - Tell us what you liked and what you didn't like we've incorporated past suggestions.
+- Do you really want to take this course ? - Involves significant amount of work and time - Easier electives are available in your final year - Requires spending time outside of class hours - If you're staying, welcome on board! - This is the eighth time this course is being offered (seventh) time I'm offerring it) - Significant changes this time based on feedback from previous vears - So please feel free to give us suggestions for improvement (these are actively encouraged) - Tell us what you liked and what you didn't like we've incorporated past suggestions.